-Liminality is the in-between moments, the space between an inciting incident in a story and the protagonist's resolution.
+Liminality refers to the in-between moments, the space between an inciting incident in a story and the protagonist's resolution.
 It is often a period of discomfort, of waiting, and of transformation.
-Your characters' old habits, beliefs, and even personal identity disintegrates.
-He or she has the chance to become someone completely new.
+Your character's old habits, beliefs, and even personal identity disintegrates.
+They have the chance to become someone completely new.

 This is the middle of every great story.
-Liminal space is the period between Raskolnikov's crime and his confession to detective Porfiry.
+Liminality in literature is the period between Raskolnikov's crime and his confession to detective Porfiry.
 It is the space between the murder of Bruce Wayne's parents and his becoming Batman in order to protect others.
 Liminal space is Luke Skywalker's apprenticeship in the swamps of Dagobah.
 It is Frodo's long, slow journey to Mordor.
 Liminal space is the period between Elizabeth Bennet's realization she likes Mr. Darcy and the moment she agrees to marry him.

-Every story must have a protagonist who changes, and change happens through liminal space, this middle time of transformation.
-The word liminal means “threshold,” the door between one season of life and the next, the time between the wound and healing, the period between childhood and adulthood.
+Every story must have a protagonist who changes, and change happens through liminal space, this middle stage of transformation.
+As I said earlier, the word liminal means “threshold,” and it can be the door between one season of life and the next, the time between the wound and healing, the transitional period between childhood and adulthood.

 That's why the middle of every story must be a period of liminality.
 Here are three key characteristics of liminality: